i3green/docs/content/docs/guide/gamemodes/climb.md

 Bhopping starting in a crouch position.
 If a jump is started from a standing position, crouching in the air will raise your collision box up 18 units (you tuck in your legs).
 If you start in a crouched position and jump you will not be able to get this extra 18 units of height.
 This is great when trying to avoid map hazards like low ceilings, since you stay low to the ground while keeping a small collision box if you choose to stay crouched.  ![crouch Bhop](/images/climb/Crouch_Bhop.png)
 {{< hint info >}}
 Jumping then crouching still keeps your head lower than a jump without any crouching despite getting more height
 {{< /hint >}}
 {{< hint warning >}}
 Crouching will limit your ability to turn in the air and thus gain speed as well
 {{< /hint >}}
+{{< hint danger >}}
+In KZT, an imperfect Crouch Bhop, even 1 tick off, will instantly reduce your speed to crouch walking speed (85 units) in addtion to friction, making it a pretty risky move
+{{< /hint >}}

 ### Drop Bhop